unacms/una-mobile-app/README.md

 # UNA Mobile Apps

 This is source code of UNA mobile apps for iOS and Android based on ReactNative.
+Mobile apps need to have **Nexus** UNA app installed.

 ## Run